lorentzforces/blue-prints-notes/personnel-people-staff-accounts.md

 - placed backup servers in "cold storage" (Freezer)
 - dismissed for suspected blackmail
 - got into Room 46
+- pressed "Christoph" into helping him
+- blackmailed based on

 ---(?)
 Nogula
 - Replacement groundskeeper